Srikrishnareddy00/BBA_Final_Project_Sri_Krishna_Reddy/README.md

 Key points:

-> Net Sales (US) is represented by the blue line.

-> Net Sales (International) is represented by the orange line.

-> The sales values are in billions of dollars.

 2020: US net sales were $341 billion, and international net sales were $120 billion.

 2021: US net sales increased to $370 billion, while international net sales slightly increased to $121 billion.